Research Highlights Archive

 Genetic mutant can alter entire biological communities

 Many bacterial species are highly social, adaptively shaping their local environment through the production of secreted molecules.
 A notable example is biofilm formation, whereby bacteria join together to form a dense aggregation.
-However, the impact of these social behaviors on complex communities is poorly understood.
+However, the impact of these social behaviours on complex communities is poorly understood.
 Research conducted by Dr. Ian Donohue and PhD student Deirdre McClean, along with collaborators in the Smurfit Institute of Genetics TCD and researchers in the University of Edinburgh, showed that bacterial social traits can reshape microbial communities.
 Specifically, we found that single-locus changes affecting biofilm formation phenotypes in Bacillus subtilis modify community structure to the same extent as loss of an apex predator and even to a greater extent than loss of B. subtilis itself.
 Our results from experimentally manipulated multitrophic microcosm assemblages also demonstrate the importance of social traits and their plasticity on the structuring of complex microbial communities, with major implications for our understanding of microbial ecology and disease aetiology.
 Moreover, they show that intraspecific genetic variability can be as important as strong trophic interactions in determining community dynamics.
 Microevolution may therefore be as important as species extinctions in shaping the response of microbial communities to environmental change.

 A video summary of the research can be found here: